 - Abandonment rate: The rate of people who leave the conversion funnel before completing the desired action.
 This is sometimes known as “shopping cart abandonment rate.”

-How Does SEO Improve CRO?
+How Does SEO Improve Conversion Rate Optimization?

 Just like more traditional factors like links, mobile friendliness is an important SEO ranking signal.
 Auditing your mobile friendliness is a great way to find areas that are turning your mobile visitors off from converting.

-But hey, you might be thinking, mobile users don’t convert anyways.
+But hey, you might be thinking, mobile users, don’t convert anyways.
 Well, hay is for horses.

 True, mobile conversion rate is generally below half of desktop conversion rate.
 But when you break that down by device, you see that tablet conversion rate is about even with desktop, and smartphone conversion rate is trending up every year.